timothewt/MyFinance/README.md

 To run the app, clone the repo  first navigate to the project folder and install all the requirements with `pip install -r requirements.txt`.<br/>
 Use `py backend/manage.py migrate`.
 Start the backend with `py backend/manage.py runserver`. <br/>
-In another console instance, navigate to the frontend folder with `cd frontend`, and install react by using `npm install react-scripts` (be sure to have npm installed).
+In another console instance, navigate to the frontend folder with `cd frontend`, and install react by using `npm install react-scripts` and `npm install recharts` (be sure to have npm installed).
 In the same folder start the frontend with `npm start`.